AndKaminer/ml-implementations/README.md

 as an interesting learning exercise, but I decided to take it a little bit further.
 I definitely wouldn't recommend using this for anything serious.
 It's likely to break!
 But, it was a great exercise, and if you're interested in learning about backend infrastructure, feel free to take a look around!
+See my writeup [here](https://www.andrewkaminer.com/posts/ml-serving-writeup/)

 ## API
 You can query the API at [this link](http://andrew-kaminer-lightweight-ml-serving-api.us-east-1.elasticbeanstalk.com/),